cgrok/selfbot.py/heroku.md

 # Using with Heroku

 If you choose to install the bot using heroku, you dont need to download anything.
 In fact you can set it all up on a phone.
 (Provided you have your token).
+You can easily install it with [this](https://www.youtube.com/watch?v=1c0fJ8KcHcM&feature=youtu.be) video tutorial.

 ### GitHub Account